-Site Is the site PARTLY OR FULLY within a Flood Zone Is the site a Proposed Allocation in the Local Plan?
-Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) change and promoting a low carbon economy.
-This proposed use will provide benefits in terms of tackling climate change, particularly given the closure of Cottam Power Station.
-There is a need to increase low carbon energy production to serve communities in Bassetlaw and to deliver local employment opportunities.
-The site will be allocated for 60ha of employment land within a wider area capable of accommodating commercial scale renewable energy and low carbon technologies (excluding wind energy).
-Bassetlaw Garden Village (LAA453/455) No Yes Carbon technologies (excluding wind energy).
-This site is proposed for allocation in the Local Plan.
+Site Is the site PARTLY OR FULLY within a Flood Zone Known surface water or drainage issues Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) Is the site proposed as an allocation within the Local Plan? preferable location for residential development.
+Upper Morton Garden Village (Bassetlaw Garden Village) LAA453/455 No Some surface water runoff issues This site is proposed for allocation in the Local Plan.
 The site in Morton is located on the Lincoln to Sheffield Rail Line, which serves Sheffield, Worksop, Retford, Lincoln and Gainsborough.
 It is also adjacent to the A1 and A57 transport corridors and close to existing employment.
 This site is situated between the two main towns of Worksop and Retford and provides an opportunity to deliver a settlement which is highly sustainable and self-sufficient.
 It can provide many benefits, including a new Railway Station and associated parkway, a significant amount of housing and employment, and associated infrastructure, such as new schools, a new health centre, a local centre with convenience retail, a bus service, recreation space, cycle and footpath routes to Clumber Park, Retford, Worksop and nearby villages.
-The Bassetlaw Garden Village policy addresses any potential for an impact on biodiversity by requiring future planning applications to be supported by a project level Habitats Regulations Assessment, including winter bird surveys to ensure there are no adverse impacts upon Clumber Park SSSI and Sherwood Forest ppSPA.
-The Council is working with Natural England, National Trust and RSPB in a Recreational Impact Assessment to confirm the management and mitigation measures.
-Gamston Airport (LAA432) No No The site has been assessed in terms of its ability to deliver a sustainable new garden settlement.
-The responses to the Bassetlaw Plan Consultation from January to March 10th 2019, and subsequent correspondence from the Department for Transport, indicated that it is not appropriate to take the site forward as a new settlement due to the Government's Aviation Strategy and
+The Bassetlaw Garden Village policy addresses any potential for an impact on biodiversity by requiring future planning applications to be supported by a project level shadow Habitats Regulations Assessment, including winter bird surveys to ensure there are no adverse impacts upon Clumber Park SSSI and Sherwood Forest ppSPA.
+The Council is working with Natural England, National Trust and RSPB in a Recreational Impact Assessment and interim mitigation strategy to confirm the management and mitigation measures.
+Yes due to LAA and SA findings.
+Sequentially preferable location for residential development.
+Cottam Power Station Yes Some surface water flooding issues Proposed as a broad location for regeneration in the Local Plan.
+The closure of Cottam Power Station has resulted in the site becoming available for consideration as a new settlement.
+This has resulted in the loss of approximately 300 jobs and there is a need to regenerate the site to address the subsequent effects on local businesses and communities.
+Following the consultation in January/February 2020 which proposed to allocate the site as a new settlement, the Council has reviewed the evidence base.
+Given the complexities of regeneration on this site, the Council considers that more evidence is needed to demonstrate the suitability and deliverability of the site as a new settlement.
+The Local Plan will be reviewed within five Identified as a priority area for regeneration within the Local Plan